 This information was correct at the time of publication.

 Potential employers for graduates of this course include national sports associations, sports and leisure companies, recreation services, local authorities, health bodies including the NHS, schools and colleges.

 During the course, you will be encouraged and supported to obtain National Governing Body Coaching Awards to support future development in the area.
 This will allow you to develop the skills required to become an effective coach across a range of activities.

-The Department of Sport and Exercise Sciences is now endorsed to award vocational qualifications (related to the health and fitness industry) to students who successfully complete specific modules.
+Sport and Exercise Sciences now has accreditation from PD: Approval, the national endorsement body for Register of Exercise Professionals (REPs), to award vocational qualifications (related to the health and fitness industry) to students who successfully complete specific modules.

 |University level||Main module mapped to||

 |5||Exercise Testing and Prescription||Level 3 Personal Trainer|